-New Directions in Philosophical Theology is a project led by Prof. Judith Wolfe and generously supported by the Templeton Religion Trust.
+New Directions in Philosophical Theology is a project directed by Prof. Judith Wolfe and generously supported by the Templeton Religion Trust.
 It is based at the School of Divinity of the University of St Andrews, and runs from September 2019 to August 2021.

 The aim of this project is to lay the groundwork for a field-shaping programme of research in philosophical theology, defined as a theology resourced by methods and insights from within systematic theology and continental philosophy.